-- 18.1.
-To strictly observe and implement the provisions of this Manual, the following penalties shall be imposed, after notice and hearing, on the Company's directors, officers, staff, subsidiaries and affiliates and their respective directors, officers and staff in case of violation of any of the provisions of this Manual: - 18.1.1.
+18.1.
+To strictly observe and implement the provisions of this Manual, the following penalties shall be imposed, after notice and hearing, on the Corporation's directors, officers, staff, subsidiaries and affiliates and their respective directors, officers and staff in case of violation of any of the provisions of this Manual:

+- a.
 In case of first violation, the subject person shall be warned, reprimanded or suspended depending on the severity of the violation.
-Any first violation that results in any notable financial loss for the Company shall be at least reprimanded or warned. - 18.1.2.
-A second violation may require suspension depending on the gravity of the violation. - 18.1.3.
-For the third violation, the maximum penalty of removal from office may be imposed.
-When removed, the subject directors, officers, or staff of the Company or its subsidiaries and affiliates, shall not be granted additional benefits except those required by law.
+Any first violation that results in any notable financial loss for the Corporation shall be at least reprimanded or warned. - b.
+Suspension from the office shall be imposed in case of second violation.
+The duration of the suspension shall depend on the gravity of the violation.
+This shall not be applicable to directors. - c.
+For the third violation, the maximum penalty of removal from office shall be imposed.
+With regard to directors, the provision of Section 28 of the Corporation Code shall be observed. - 18.2.

-18.2.
 The Compliance Officer shall be responsible for determining violation/s through notice and hearing and shall recommend to the Chairman of the Board the imposable penalty for such violation, for further review and approval of the Board.

-19.Effectivity
+19. Effectivity

-The revised Manual on Corporate Governance was approved by the Board of Directors on May 31, 2017 and shall take effect on May 31, 2017.
-It supersedes the previous Manual on Corporation Governance that was approved and adopted by the Corporation, with version dated July 23, 2014.
+The Revised Manual on Corporate Governance was approved by the Board of Directors on May 9, 2018 and shall take effect on May 9, 2018.
+It supersedes the previous Manual on Corporation Governance that was approved and adopted by the Corporation, with version dated May 31, 2017.